 - Traffic in the cities is typically very congested.
 Avoid busy commute times when navigating a moving truck through heavy-use areas.
-Also check parking restrictions or purchase a moving permit ahead of time.
+Also, check parking restrictions or purchase a moving permit ahead of time.

 Change your address online.
 To make your move from California to New York easier, consider changing your address online.
-It is easy to do, inexpensive, and will ensure that your mail arrives to your new home with you.
+It is easy to do, inexpensive, and will ensure that your mail arrives at your new home with you.

 Cities and Metro Areas

 Pennsylvania is absolutely stunning.
-The State of Independence is home to some of the country’s richest history, incredible culture and a picturesque scenery that pulls it all together.
+The State of Independence is home to some of the country’s richest history, incredible culture, and picturesque scenery that pulls it all together.
 The Appalachian Mountains sit here, and the state has more than 120 state parks, over 100 miles of coastline, and a diverse selection of towns and cities to choose from.

 Other notable cities/towns include Radnor Township, Emmaus, McCandless and Willow Grove.